joaomdsg/bonding-config-in-ubuntu/README.md

 ## Testbed

 `Vagrant` and `VirtualBox` are used to setup a VM called `testbed` running Ubuntu 22.04 that is configured with 5 network interfaces with static IP adresses.
-One of these is the service interface with IP `192.168.30.10` by wich the VM can be acessed.
+One of these is the service interface with IP `192.168.30.10` by which the VM can be acessed.

 The commands below can be used to manage the `testbed`: